 - In the case of contracts PW-CF1 to PW-CF5, the Schedule refers to the detail contained in the Contract Conditions, and is in two parts: - The Employer completes Part 1 and part of Part 2C (as appropriate) of the Schedule before tenders are invited and includes it with the tender documentation; and - The tenderer completes Part 2 and the Works Proposals in Part 1B of the Schedule and submits it with the tender response. - In the case of PW-CF6, PW-CF7 and PW-CF8 the Schedule is in one part only; this is filled in by the Employer and is attached to the form of tender issued with the tender documentation.

 See also

-• Public Works Contract (GN 1.5), § 2.6.2.
-Filling in the Schedule
+Public Works Contract (GN 1.5), § Part 1 for guidance on how to fill in the Schedule.